awsdocs/amazon-ec2-user-guide/doc_source/enhanced-networking-ena.md

 # Enabling Enhanced Networking with the Elastic Network Adapter \(ENA\) on Linux Instances<a name="enhanced-networking-ena"></a>

 Amazon EC2 provides enhanced networking capabilities through the Elastic Network Adapter \(ENA\)\.
+To use enhanced networking, you must install the required ENA module and enable ENA support\.

+The following AMIs include the required ENA module and have ENA support enabled:
++ Amazon Linux 2
++ Amazon Linux AMI 2018\.03
++ Ubuntu 14\.04 \(with `linux-aws` kernel\) or later
++ Red Hat Enterprise Linux 7\.4 or later
++ SUSE Linux Enterprise Server 12 SP2 or later
++ CentOS 7\.4\.1708 or later
++ FreeBSD 11\.1 or later
++ Debian GNU/Linux 9 or later

 **Topics**
 + [Requirements](#ena-requirements)